HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 #### Popular third parties and their impact on render

-To understand third parties' impact on rendering, we've analyzed how sites perform on Lighthouse's render-blocking resources audit, and identified them as third-parties by cross-referencing them with the [third-party-web](methodology#third-party-web) dataset.
+To understand third parties' impact on rendering, we've analyzed how sites resources perform on Lighthouse's render-blocking resources audit, and identified which are third-parties by cross-referencing them with the [third-party-web](methodology#third-party-web) dataset.

 {{ figure_markup(
   image="third-parties-most-popular-third-parties-impact-on-render.png",